tektoncd/operator/docs/TektonPipeline.md

     default-task-run-workspace-binding contains the default workspace configuration provided for any Workspaces that a Task declares but that a TaskRun does not explicitly provide.

+- `default-resolver-type`

+  default-resolver-type contains the resolver type to be used as default resolver.

 [Pipeline]:https://github.com/tektoncd/pipeline